hatayama/uMCP/Packages/src/Editor/ARCHITECTURE.md

 The architecture is built upon several key design principles to ensure robustness, extensibility, and maintainability.

 ### 2.1.
-Command Pattern
+Tool Pattern
-The system is centered around the **Command Pattern**.
-Each action that can be triggered by an LLM tool is encapsulated in its own command class.
+The system is centered around the **Tool Pattern**.
+Each action that can be triggered by an LLM tool is encapsulated in its own tool class.

-- **`IUnityCommand`**: The common interface for all commands.
+- **`IUnityTool`**: The common interface for all tools.
-- **`AbstractUnityCommand<TSchema, TResponse>`**: A generic abstract base class that provides type-safe handling of parameters and responses.
+- **`AbstractUnityTool<TSchema, TResponse>`**: A generic abstract base class that provides type-safe handling of parameters and responses.
-- **`UnityCommandRegistry`**: A central registry that discovers and holds all available commands.
+- **`UnityToolRegistry`**: A central registry that discovers and holds all available tools.
-- **`UnityApiHandler` / `UnityCommandExecutor`**: These classes receive a command name and parameters, look up the command in the registry, and execute it.
+- **`UnityApiHandler`**: These classes receive a tool name and parameters, look up the tool in the registry, and execute it.
-- **`McpSecurityChecker`**: Validates command execution permissions based on security settings.
+- **`McpSecurityChecker`**: Validates tool execution permissions based on security settings.

 This pattern makes the system highly extensible.
-To add a new feature, a developer simply needs to create a new class that implements `IUnityCommand` and decorate it with the `[McpTool]` attribute.
+To add a new feature, a developer simply needs to create a new class that implements `IUnityTool` and decorate it with the `[McpTool]` attribute.
 The system will automatically discover and expose it.

 ### 2.2.
 Security Architecture
-The system implements comprehensive security controls to prevent unauthorized command execution:
+The system implements comprehensive security controls to prevent unauthorized tool execution:

-- **`McpSecurityChecker`**: Central security validation component that checks command permissions before execution.
+- **`McpSecurityChecker`**: Central security validation component that checks tool permissions before execution.
-- **Attribute-Based Security**: Commands can be decorated with security attributes to define their execution requirements.
+- **Attribute-Based Security**: Tools can be decorated with security attributes to define their execution requirements.
-- **Default Deny Policy**: Unknown commands are blocked by default to prevent unauthorized operations.
+- **Default Deny Policy**: Unknown tools are blocked by default to prevent unauthorized operations.
 - **Settings-Based Control**: Security policies can be configured through Unity Editor settings interface.

 ### 2.3.
 Session Management